Spatial Timber Assemblies: Architecture, Robotics, and Craftsmanship- copyETH Zürich

 Kohler believes in the synergy effect brought about by the partnership: “Digital fabrication depends on the tremendous expertise required for craftsmanship.
 Conversely, digitalisation can improve craftsman-ship and open up new opportunities.”
 Kohler also says the fact that scientific disciplines go hand in hand with industry is essential if technologies are to be used in real architectural projects after such a brief time.

 DFAB HOUSE – Digitally designed, planned and built

 Eight ETH Zurich professors are working together with industrial partners to build DFAB HOUSE, a three-storey residential unit that is part of Empa and Eawag’s NEST research and innovation plat-form in Dübendorf.
 The fabrication of the mesh mould wall in May 2017 was the starting shot for the world’s first building to combine multiple innovative digital construction processes under a sin-gle roof.
 Since then, two other digitally designed and fabricated building components were made ready for production and coordinated digitally within the overall project.
 The automated Smart Dy-namic Casting coordination system has already been used at ETH to prefabricate concrete façade posts designed specifically for the loading conditions of the building’s glass façade.
 A so-called “smart slab”, a statically optimized concrete floor slab, is currently in pre-production.
 Researchers are using large-format 3D sand printing for its formwork.
-By bringing these elements together with Spatial Timber Assemblies, a unique combination will be materialising at DFAB HOUSE – which will open in autumn 2018.
+By bringing these elements together with Spatial Timber Assemblies, a unique combination was materialised at DFAB HOUSE – have a look at the project here.